 The Ministry of Education, Science and Technological Development, as the holder of the Strategy, will be the responsible institution and the main body responsible for monitoring and implementation of the 4S.
 It will be supported by an internal unit to be established within the Ministry itself.
 They will be responsible for the day-to-day coordination of the strategy and the collection of inputs from relevant Ministries and Agencies involved in the implementation of specific measures and activities (Figure 5).
 As required by the Law on the Planning System, the MoESTD will be responsible for submitting annual reports to the Government on the results of the implementation of the Action Plan.
 While at the three-year level, they will report on the results of the implementation of the Strategy.
-4S is a long-term innovation policy and tangible results cannot be measured reliably at the beginning of the implementation of the measures and activities.
+4S is a long-term innovation policy and tangible results cannot be measured reliably at the beginning of the implementation of the measures and it is therefore necessary to give time to better evaluate the effect of the measures and activities.